 Changing policy to cancel Friday morning shows without confirmed group reservations would be the first step.
 The published performance schedule might indicate that Friday shows are subject to cancellation, with cancellation announcements going out by the preceding Thursday (at the latest, but ideally by Monday or Tuesday).

-For notifications, it would be pretty trivial to set up a status page on the theatre website and a call-in status line with existing resources.1 The website could be handled with a free CMS, and a free PBX like Asterisk could handle the status line.
+For notifications, it would be pretty trivial to set up a status page on the theatre website and a call-in status line with existing resources.
+1It might be necessary to acquire an additional phone line for dedicated status use, but it could also be added to the existing box office number via an extension.
+The website could be handled with a free CMS, and a free PBX like Asterisk could handle the status line.

-Another way to handle it would be to take the opportunity for another run-through with the available walk-ups,3 or to offer those who were there (cast, crew, and walk-ups) a brief reception and social time for their trouble—maybe even a meet-the-director and discussion about the show.4 That would in turn inspire interest and maybe even boost future attendance by word of mouth.
+Another way to handle it would be to take the opportunity for another run-through with the available walk-ups, 3Probably not the best solution for a show that’s already been running for a weekend or two or to offer those who were there (cast, crew, and walk-ups) a brief reception and social time for their trouble—maybe even a meet-the-director and discussion about the show.
+4Refreshments would have to be kept available in the wings (so to speak) as a backup just in case the show is canceled, but the reception idea could be combined with the cancellation policy somehow to still offer audience members something in return for showing up, even if the show doesn’t run.
+That would in turn inspire interest and maybe even boost future attendance by word of mouth.
 In the long run, it would certainly be better PR than simply saying, “Thanks for coming, but we’ve canceled the show; come back next week.”

 There is always room for improvement, of course, and I haven’t tried any of these ideas (since I haven’t had the reason to do so).
 But I believe the theories are sound, and it would certainly be better even to let cast and crew know the previous evening not to trouble themselves with showing up in the morning than to have everyone come for a show that ends up canceled.